 At the time the Steady State model was proposed, the Big Bang model was in trouble because the value of the Hubble constant was clearly bigger than the inverse of the age of the Universe.
 If the Universe is the same at all times, the value of the Hubble constant must really be constant, so v = dD/dt = HD has an exponential solution and the scale factor varies like

-a(t) = exp(H(to-t))Furthermore, since the radius of curvature of the Universe can not change, but must expand, the radius has to be infinite.
+a(t) = exp(H(t-to))Furthermore, since the radius of curvature of the Universe can not change, but must expand, the radius has to be infinite.
 Thus the Steady State model has flat spatial sections like the critical density Big Bang model.
 Since the expansion of the Universe spreads the existing matter over a larger and larger volume, but the density stays constant, the Steady State model requires continuous creation of matter.
 The average age of matter in the Steady State model is <t> = 1/(3*Ho) but some galaxies are much older than the average, so the age of the globular clusters can be accommodated if the Milky Way is older than the average.
 The space-time diagram below shows the Steady State model:

 The Steady State model makes some definite predictions.
 The first

 one to be tested involved the number of faint radio sources.

 In the 1950's astronomers found that radio sources were typically

 much more distant than typical optical galaxies, so modifications

 to the usual source count law due to cosmology were expected.
 For

 the standard Big Bang model the counts were expected to fall below